Hopin buys livestreaming startup StreamYard for $250M as it looks to expand its product lineup – TechCrunch

 TechCrunch’s read of the deal is that Hopin managed to roughly double its own size through the transaction that came at a relatively modest cost, when we contrast StreamYard’s revenue scale compared to the acquiring company’s own.
 However, StreamYard partially traded its equity for Hopin shares that, given the company’s rapid 2020 fundraising pace may indicate, could rapidly grow in value.
 And as Vandentop noted during our chat with the two executives, Hopin was growing even more quickly than his own startup.

-The virtual events space, and the hybrid, online and offline events space that Hoping originally set out to serve before COVID-19, is one worth watching in 2021 as vaccines are deployed and the world looks forward to a future of safe travel.
+The virtual events space, and the hybrid, online and offline events space that Hopin originally set out to serve before COVID-19, is one worth watching in 2021 as vaccines are deployed and the world looks forward to a future of safe travel.
 With StreamYard in its camp, however, any slowdown in the growth of virtual events software sales could be mitigated by streaming outfit’s largely distinct customer base.

 Now we can begin a countdown of sorts for when the combined Hopin and StreamYard entity reaches $100 million in ARR.
 After that we’ll start the IPO timer.